auth0/docs/articles/libraries/lock/v11/index.md

 ---
 # Lock v11 for Web

-Lock is an embeddable login form, [configurable to your needs](/libraries/lock/v11/configuration), and recommended for use in single page apps.
+Lock is an embeddable login form, [configurable to your needs](/libraries/lock/v11/configuration), and recommended for use in single-page apps.
 It enables you to easily add social identity providers, so that your users can login seamlessly using any provider they want.

 <%= include('../../../_includes/_embedded_login_warning') %>